-In their papers, students are expected to combine their own thoughtful analysis of the topic with information found in a minimum of three scholarly sources other than a textbook.
-Students need to keep in mind that this is to be an analytical paper, not simply a summary of their reading.
+As a way of summarizing their learning in this course, students write an eight- to ten-page, double-spaced paper that will explore in depth a subject of their interest from the course material.
+Students should complete some preliminary reading for their paper early in the guarter.
+During the fourth week of the course, they submit to their instructor a one- to two-page proposal of their research paper.
+The proposal should suggest their topic, propose an arguable thesis, and give the instructor some idea of how students intend to research and develop their thesis.
+Students are expected to combine their own thoughtful analysis with ideas and information found in a minimum of three sources other than a textbook.
 Therefore, as in any scholarly writing, students should not merely copy information from another author, but use evidence to support the contentions they have drawn from their findings and critically analyze related literature - this paper has to be an analytical paper, not a summary of readings.
-This paper must meet APA requirements of format and style.
+The research paper must meet APA requirements of format and style.
 Students must cite the sources of all ideas, facts, and information used that are not their own, even if they have put the information into their own words.
 Failure to do so is plagiarism, even if the oversight is unintentional.

 Components % of Grade

 Organization and coherence 20%

 Evidence and support 30%

 Analysis and use of course concepts 30%

-Style, mechanics and APA(citations, 20%
+Style, mechanics and APA(citations, references, 20%

-references, formatting)
+formatting)

 TOTAL 100%